SERG-UAlbany/KF4-to-KF6-Migration/README.md

 Note: In K6ConverterMainTest, Add the "communityFolder" name as a parameter Now, You'll get desired output: data.json file in "communityFolder"

-### For Retrieving data to be imported in KF6 database, use SERG-UAlbany/kf6-tools-public
+## Retrieving data to be imported in KF6 database
+Use tools folder
+#### Step1
+Rename data.json to exportedData.json and put it in tools folder
+#### Step2
+Run generateHashMap.js in order to generate hashmaps
+#### Step3
+Run edit_v3.js file to generate multiple json files.
+#### Step4
+Keep All json files in a folder, rename the folder to "communityName" and use [import_community.py](https://github.com/SERG-UAlbany/kf6-tools-public) to import the data to KF6-database.
+#### Step5
+Run common.py and add communityId of the current community